Hatfield–McCoy feud: Civil War

-Asa Harmon McCoy joined the 45th Kentucky Infantry on October 20, 1863.
+One of the earliest known incidents occurred on August 30, 1863, when Devil Anse Hatfield got into an argument with Randall McCoy due to issues following the month after the Battle of Gettysburg.
+Asa Harmon McCoy joined the 45th Kentucky Infantry on October 20.
 According to his Compiled Service Records, he was "captured by Rebels" on December 5, 1863, and was released four months later to a Union hospital in Maryland.
 At the time of his capture, he was recovering from a gunshot wound to the chest.
 During the early months of the Civil War, Asa joined a company of the Pike County Home Guards, under the command of Uriah Runyon, and it is thought he sustained the wound while serving in this unit.
 William Francis also led a company of Pike County Guards during 1862, a group of which attacked and shot Mose Christian Cline, a friend of Devil Anse Hatfield.
 Although Cline survived his wounds, Anse vowed to retaliate against the responsible parties.
 Some time in 1863, a group of Confederate Home Guards ambushed and killed Francis as he was leaving his house, and Anse took credit for the deed.
 Runyon later joined the 39th Kentucky Infantry and was killed on May 7, 1864, in Pike County, Kentucky.
 His Compiled Service Records say "Killed by Rebels".

 On muster rolls beginning on May 6, 1864, Asa is reported in a Lexington hospital, suffering from a leg fracture.
 Beginning in December 1864, the 45th Kentucky Infantry began mustering its companies out of service.
 Asa's Company E was mustered out on December 24, 1864, in Ashland.
 He was killed near his home on January 7, 1865, just thirteen days after leaving the Union Army.
-A group of Confederate guerrillas took credit for the killing and his wife's pension application states that he was "killed by Rebels".
-There are no existing records pertaining to his death and no warrants were issued in connection with the murder.
-McCoy family tradition points to James "Jim" Vance, an uncle of Anse and a member of a West Virginia militia group, as the culprit.
+A group of Confederate guerrillas took credit for the killing, and his wife's pension application states that he was "killed by Rebels".
+There are no existing records pertaining to his death, and no warrants were issued in connection with the murder.
+McCoy family tradition points to James "Jim" Vance, an uncle of Devil Anse and a member of a West Virginia militia group, as the culprit.